a. Charged Student's Rights

 - Question witnesses as circumstances permit.
 Appropriate witnesses may be called by the college to all formal hearings.
 Those witnesses who appear may be questioned by the student in an appropriate format determined by the student conduct officer.
 If a witness is called but does not appear, his/her written or recorded statements, or representation of his/her statements as obtained by an NYIT official, may be considered by the hearing body.
 In certain cases, where a witness refuses to participate in a hearing out of concerns for personal safety, or where it may be determined that a witness's active participation in a hearing may result in undue repercussions, witnesses may be granted the opportunity by the student conduct advisor or officer to remain anonymous in the hearing process; in such cases, an NYIT investigator will represent the statement of the witness.

 - Accompaniment by an advisor of the student's choice.
 The advisor may not speak, serve as a witness, or represent the student before the hearing body.
 The advisor may not serve as a legal representative.
 Students must speak for themselves.
-(For exemptions, see Section 22, "Auxiliary Aids and Services" and "Student's Rights of the Gender-Based Misconduct Policy (including same-sex based misconduct)" later in this handbook).
+(For exemptions, see "Auxiliary Aids and Services" later in this handbook).

 - Not provide self-incriminating information.
 Choosing not to provide information does not constitute an admission of responsibility.
 However, absent a full statement, the hearing body may lend more weight to written documents and statements of witnesses.
 This protection from self-incrimination does not extend to student organizations or Greek letter organizations.

 - Receive notification of the decision of the hearing, with the exception of recommendation for expulsion, within 15 business days after the final decision of the student conduct body.
-All hearing decisions will be communicated in writing (may also be orally at the discretion of the hearing body) to the charged student and will include the hearing decision, sanctions imposed (if applicable), and the appeal process.
+All hearing decisions will be communicated in writing (may also be orally provided at the discretion of the hearing body, except in cases of Gender-Based Misconduct) to the charged student and will include the hearing decision, sanctions imposed (if applicable), the rationale for both the decision and sanctions, and the appeal process.

 - Appeal the decision, in writing, within five business days of the receipt of the hearing outcome.
-(See Section 13, Appeals.)
+(See "Appeals," below.)

 b.
 Complainant's Rights